By Alan Ned Sabrosky

 The broad details of the migrant crisis are well enough known not to require elaboration here, but there are some often overlooked nuances that do.

 To speak of “refugees” and “migrants” interchangeably is both deceptive and wrong.
 There are in fact three distinct categories of these immigrants, although all three are not found in all countries.
-One (and potentially if not actually the most stable) are those who either came from former colonies (Britain and France stand out here) or were deliberately brought in as workers (the largely Turkish Gastarbeiter in Germany come to mind), who have been in residence for generations, often hold citizenship, and for whom finding work and a home have traditionally been important for many.
+One (and potentially if not actually the most stable) are those who either came from former colonies (Britain and France stand out here) or were deliberately brought in as workers (the largely Turkish Gastarbeiter in Germany come to mind), who have been in residence for generations, often hold citizenship, and for whom finding work and home have traditionally been important for many.

-Another are migrants, largely single males from Sub-Saharan Africa and parts of the Middle East, principally arriving because of a fascinating collusion between human traffickers and NGOs.
+Another are migrants, largely single males from Sub-Saharan Africa and parts of the Middle East, principally arriving because of fascinating collusion between human traffickers and NGOs.
 Most of these evince little interest in making stable homes and finding work, and appear to want only welfare and women – not necessarily in that order.
-And the last are the genuine refugees fleeing war.
-These include both single males and family groups, largely from the Middle East (Libya, Syria, Afghanistan, Iraq, Eritrea and Somalia stand out), virtually all from countries that have been shattered by US and European armed forces for no better reason than that they were on Israel’s list of enemies – a list that includes Iran, the only one not yet openly attacked.
+And the last is the genuine refugees fleeing war.
+These include both single males and family groups, largely from the Middle East (Libya, Syria, Afghanistan, Iraq, Eritrea, and Somalia stand out), virtually all from countries that have been shattered by US and European armed forces for no better reason than that they were on Israel’s list of enemies – a list that includes Iran, the only one not yet openly attacked.

 The initial response from the EU and individual European countries varied widely.
 The politicrats of the EU in general have been strongly supportive of opening borders and welcoming migrants and refugees.
-Some European countries such as Sweden and Germany have been especially welcoming, while others – such as the Visegrad Group (Poland, Hungary, Slovakia, the Czech Republic) have been hostile to the idea – often in the face of extreme hostility from the EU itself.
+Some European countries such as Sweden and Germany have been especially welcoming, while others – such as the Visegrad Group (Poland, Hungary, Slovakia, and the Czech Republic) have been hostile to the idea – often in the face of extreme hostility from the EU itself.
 And the responses of still others fell between the two extremes, in some cases such as Italy and now Slovenia simply being in the forefront of the migration path.

 It quickly became apparent that however welcoming governments might be, the arrival of growing numbers of migrants – perhaps as many as 75% of whom are single males of military age – did not exactly usher in a period of peace and tranquility within any country from Britain across the Continent that accepted them.
 Migrants and refugees alike professed a desire for a better life, but they brought with them epidemics of crime – including riot and rape – the establishment of what are euphemistically called “no-go zones” which even police enter at their peril – and urban decay.